efazHossain/NYC-Taxi-Fare-Prediction/README.md

 ![FarePerPass](https://user-images.githubusercontent.com/94269160/235988453-efc9e963-9f41-488a-a12e-4966133c14b9.png)

 ### Problem Formulation
 * Define:
   * Input / Output
   * Models:
     * Used Linear Regression

 ### Training
 * Describe the training:
   * Model was trained for 25 epochs
   *

 ### Conclusions
 *

 ### Future Work
 *

 ## How to reproduce results
 *

 ### Overview of files in repository
 * Files in Repository:
-  *  EfazH_NYC-Taxi-Fare_V2.ipynb
-   * re-worked and cleaned up code of the notebook below
+  *  EfazH_NYC-Taxi-Fare_V2.ipynb: re-worked and cleaned up code of the notebook below
-  *  EfazH_NYC_Taxi.ipynb
-   * notebook consisting of all imported libraries and model training code
+  *  EfazH_NYC_Taxi.ipynb: notebook consisting of all imported libraries and model training code
-  *  efazh_kaggle.csv
-   * submission .csv file showing the key (date-time) and fare_amount
+  *  efazh_kaggle.csv: submission .csv file showing the key (date-time) and fare_amount
-  *  efazh_kaggle_v2.csv
-   * second submission .csv file showing only the fare_amount, averaging at around $11.38 which is close to the sample_submission file
+  *  efazh_kaggle_v2.csv: second submission .csv file showing only the fare_amount, averaging at around $11.38 which is close to the sample_submission file
-  * sample_submission.csv
-   * a sample submission file in the correct format (columns key and fare_amount).
+  * sample_submission.csv: a sample submission file in the correct format (columns key and fare_amount).
 This file 'predicts' fare_amount to be $11.35 for all rows, which is the mean fare_amount from the training set.

 ### Software Setup
 * Required Packages: